What is Vitamin C?

 It is a water-soluble vitamin and dietary excesses are not absorbed.
 Any excesses in the blood are rapidly excreted through urine.
 Therefore, it shows very low toxicity.
 More than two to three grams of supplements may cause indigestion, particularly during an empty stomach.

-Taking sodium ascorbate and calcium ascorbate form of this vitamin may minimize the side effects.
+Taking sodium ascorbate and calcium ascorbate forms of this vitamin may minimize the side effects.
 High levels of vitamin C intake may cause nausea, abdominal cramps, diarrhea, and excessive absorption of iron.